maxeler/NetworkingCodeExamples/PacketProcessing/SignExtender/README.md

 The values passed to the CPU should be as follows:

-* A : 64 bit signed int
+* A : 64 bit signed integer
-* B : 64 bit signed int
+* B : 64 bit signed integer
-* C : 32 bit signed int
+* C : 32 bit signed integer

 ## Expected behaviour

 The following two scenarios are used in this example (values set in `sender.c`).

 * Packet 1:

+First byte : 0x43

 Variable | Size | Value | Expected output to CPU :-------:|:----:|:-----:|:---------------------: